redis/docs/content/develop/connect/clients/go.md

 }
 ```

+The code above instruments Redis commands to collect traces, logs, and metrics.
+You can find the full example on [GitHub](https://github.com/redis/go-redis/blob/master/example/otel/README.md).

 OpenTelemetry is a vendor-agnostic observability framework that allows you to export data to Prometheus, Jaeger, Uptrace, and more.
 OpenTelemetry supports [distributed tracing](https://uptrace.dev/opentelemetry/distributed-tracing.html), metrics, and logs.

-You can also use OpenTelemetry for [monitoring Redis](https://uptrace.dev/blog/redis-monitoring.html) performance metrics, which works by periodically executing the Redis `INFO` command and turning results into [OpenTelemetry metrics](https://uptrace.dev/opentelemetry/metrics.html).
+You can also use OpenTelemetry for [monitoring Redis Server](https://uptrace.dev/blog/redis-monitoring.html) performance metrics, which works by periodically executing the Redis `INFO` command and turning results into [OpenTelemetry metrics](https://uptrace.dev/opentelemetry/metrics.html).

 ### Learn more